John William Rankin was born on Sept. 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

 Seven years later, Grant married Hilda Margaret Burkholder (1891-1956), a native of McKeesport, near Pittsburgh.
 She was the daughter of William and Sarah Ann (Clare) Burkholder of Fairchance, Fayette County.

 As American involvement in World War I loomed closer, Grant registered for the military draft in June 1917.
 At the time he was age 27, lived in Uledi near Uniontown, Fayette County, and was employed as a coal miner by the W.J.
 Rainey Coal and Coke Company.
+He ultimately served with the U.S. Army's 10th Cavalry, from June 13, 1917 to June 11, 1919 and was honorably discharged from Fort Dix, NJ with the rank of private.

 In 1925, tragedy struck when Grant's brother Dewey dropped dead at the Revere coal mine near Uniontown.
 At the time, Grant lived and worked at the Dearth mine on the Uniontown outskirts.
 Three years later, in 1928, the Rankins moved to Chartiers, Greene County, PA.
 They were next-door neighbors to Grant's brother Arthur and family.
 Grant was a deacon in the Church of God at Brownsville and also in East Millsboro.